Staff

 Program Officer, Rights, Faith & Democracy Collaborative

-Rev. Kenyetta Chinwe (they/she) is the Rights, Faith & Democracy Collaborative’s first program officer.
+Rev. Kenyetta Chinwe is the Rights, Faith & Democracy Collaborative’s first program officer.
 Kenyetta brings faith-based leadership, arts, and management skills to their new role at RFDC.
-For the last four years, they have strived to advance the work of reproductive justice and LGBTQ freedom as the faith advocacy coordinator for SisterSong, the...
+For the last four years, they have strived to advance the work of reproductive justice and LGBTQ freedom as the faith advocacy coordinator for SisterSong, the national, ...

 As a Black, queer, genderfluid woman and the descendant of generations of Pentecostal Christian ministers, Kenyetta has been immersed in a faith community since birth.
 Previously a youth minister in the apostolic church, they became an ordained minister in the Madonna Interfaith Ministries in 2006.
 Their background and experience as an organizer informs their work at RFDC, supporting faith-based reproductive justice and LGBTQ organizations.